Towing a broken-down vehicle

 There is no law against towing a broken-down vehicle using a rope or chain, provided it is strong enough to withstand the demands of towing a vehicle and it is only used to bring the broken-down vehicle to the nearest place of safety or repair.

-If the broken-down vehicle is blocking traffic or likely to cause an accident it should immediately be towed to the nearest place of safety or repair and contact a recovery operator who will transport the vehicle safely there.
+If the broken-down vehicle is blocking traffic or likely to cause an accident it should immediately be towed to the nearest place of safety or repair.
+If you are unable to tow the vehicle, contact a recovery operator who will transport the vehicle safely there.

 Yes, but the speed must not exceed 32 km/h. and only towed to the nearest convenient place of safety or repair.